 NOTE: Thomas University offers the following reasonable accommodations:

-The ARC @ TU Library offers a wide variety of services to Thomas University students.
-ARC services are available to any Thomas University student, in any year, studying in any discipline.
+The Learning Commons offers tutoring and student success services to Thomas University students.
+Tutoring services are available to any Thomas University student, in any year, studying in any discipline.

 Thomas University has partnered with Archbold Medical Center to provide free counseling to all students.
 Archbold Student Assistance Program is located at

 Phone number: 229-228-2210.